At AIR Forum

 Q: What is the Code of Conduct?

-A: AIR invites you to attend the AIR Forum, our annual conference, in the collegial spirit of learning, sharing, and networking with open-mindedness and respect.
+A: The Code of Conduct is part of the AIR Forum Terms and Conditions.
+AIR invites you to attend the AIR Forum, our annual conference, in the collegial spirit of learning, sharing, and networking with open-mindedness and respect.
 Attendees must behave responsibly at all events.
 Threatening physical or verbal actions; disorderly or disruptive conduct; and harassment, sexual or otherwise, will not be tolerated.
 Such behavior may result in removal from the meeting, denial of access to meeting facilities, and other penalties.
 Conference fees will not be refunded if one is removed from the conference for violating this code.

 Q: What meals are included with registration?

 A: Two meals are included in your registration fee: breakfast on Wednesday and brunch on Friday.
-A welcome reception and dessert break are also scheduled during the Exhibit Hall hours and light snacks are provided.
+A variety of receptions and breaks are also scheduled during the Exhibit Hall hours and light snacks are provided.

 Q: May I bring my laptop?